adityaramesh/lantern/README.md

 	torch.manualSeed(1)
 	cutorch.manualSeed(1)

+- [ ] Pipe stdout and stderr for lantern to the log file, if it is provided.
+- [ ] Make the optimizer and driver store private dummy events that they add to the event groups provided by the user.
+This makes the output of the progress tracker the most natural (e.g.
+  `adadelta_lm/grad_norm`, `driver/model_eval_time`. etc.)
+- [ ] Following the suggestion above, design events so that a single event logs a lot of information associated with the phenomenon it is designed to track, rather than forcing each event to log a single statistic.
+  - Full path for metrics: `event_group/event/metric` (e.g. `validation/confusion/accuracy`).

 - [x] Revised default options.
   - Things to include: task, experiment, version ('current' or best associated with a particular metric), `experiment_root` (default: `./experiments`).